raisal-hind/ANPR/README.md

 5.focus on final tag and see the output is obtained or not. because There is the output shown.

 6.use latest things like software/hardware for better expecting output/Result.

+see this video to know the setting up the environment https://www.youtube.com/watch?v=XCvgyvBFjyM  from 00:29 seconds